Xolof/huggingface-form/README.md

     define("SQLITE_DB_PATH", "/path/to/your/sqlite/file.db");
     define("HF_API_TOKEN", "yourApiToken");

+## Start the project

-You can now start the project with the PHP dev server `php -S localhost:3000 -t web/`.
+You can now start the project with the PHP dev server `php -S localhost:3000 -t public/`.